 How to change your address

-If you move, you must report a change of residence address on your license, permit, non-driver ID or vehicle records to the DMV within 10 days.
+- If you move, you must change your address on your license, permit, non-driver ID, and vehicle records with the DMV within 10 days.

 PO Box 2895

 Important: You must submit a copy (front and back) of your current valid New York State Driver License/Permit/Non-driver ID or Military ID with your application.
 If you do not have your current valid New York State License/Permit/Non-driver ID or Military ID, you cannot change your address by mail and must complete the address change transaction at a DMV office.